AkimovLab/Project_ZnPc_few_layer_graphene/README.md

 12-files named "znpcslgdft.xyz", "znpcdlgdft.xyz", are the relaxed geometries of ZnPc/SLG and ZnPc/DLG systems, respectively, using pure DFT method.

 13-file named znpcslgdftu-'element'.xyz contains relaxed geometry of ZnPc/SLG interface using DFT+U method for 'element'.

+14-files named "NAC-slg/dlg-pc?/pc?-figS12" contains the NAC data used to plot fig S12 of ESI and fig. 8 of the main text.

+15-